This is the best Snickerdoodle recipe ever! Nobody will be able to resist these soft, buttery, and chewy cinnamon-sugar cookies.

 Once they have cooled completely, snickerdoodles are best stored in an airtight container at room temperature for up to 3 days.
 If you want them to keep for a little bit longer, you can try storing the container in the fridge.

 Yes!
 If you want to make a double batch to have on-demand snickerdoodle cookies in the future, you totally can.
 Just follow the recipe up until the cookie dough is rolled in cinnamon sugar.
 After you roll each cookie ball in the cinnamon-sugar, place it on a baking sheet lined with parchment paper and freeze the dough until firm.
 (Usually this takes about 4-6 hours.)
 You can then move the frozen cookie dough to a freezer-safe Ziploc bag and store them for up to 3 months.

 The great thing about this trick is that you can make single-serve snickerdoodle cookies!
 When you feel the snickerdoodle craving, simply pop a couple frozen dough balls onto a lined baking sheet and bake at 325F for 12-14 minutes.
 Since everyone’s oven is different and everyone’s freezer is at a different temperature, I usually recommend testing this process with one ball of dough the first time.
 It may take your oven a shorter or longer amount of time depending on how cold your freezer is and how your oven heats.
 Check your cookie every couple of minutes after the 12 minute mark.
 Once you have found the right amount of time, write it down on your freezer bag with a permanent marker so that you’ve got the 411 for next time.

-The BEST most PERFECT Snickerdoodle cookie recipe ever!
-Super soft and buttery, loaded with cinnamon and sugar.
-Plus, there’s no chilling the dough necessary, so they can be made QUICK!
+This is the BEST most PERFECT snickerdoodle cookie recipe ever!
+These cookies are super soft and buttery, and loaded with cinnamon and sugar.
+Plus, it’s not necessary to chill the dough, so they can be made really quickly!